-Port in an independent school that aims to engage at risk students in Years 8 – 12 who, for a variety of reasons and situational circumstances, have not been able to achieve success in mainstream school settings.
-The school offers students small class sizes, hands-on vocational styled learning, personalised and flexible learning groups, community projects, individualised pastoral care and social support through a variety of networks and external service providers.
+Port in an independent secondary school that aims to engage at risk students in Years 8 – 12 who, for a variety of reasons and situational circumstances, have not been able to achieve success in mainstream school settings.
+The School offers students small class sizes, hands-on vocational-style learning, personalised and flexible learning groups, community projects, individualised pastoral care and social support through a variety of networks and external service providers.

-The school has a strong focus on the development of functional literacy and numeracy skills and offers Maths, English, Health, Visual Art, Workshop, Cooking and Physical Education/Team Sport as part of their curriculum.
+The School has a strong focus on the development of functional literacy and numeracy skills and offers Maths, English, Health & Human Sciences, Visual Art, Workshop, Cooking and Physical Education/Team Sport as part of the curriculum.

-Port Registered Training Organisation delivers Certificate I, II and III in General Education for Adults, along with a wide range of nationally recognised vocational qualifications.
-Port is committed to supporting students towards successful futures, and offers a range of transition pathways to help achieve this including workplace learning and School-Based Traineeships.
+Port Registered Training Organisation delivers Certificate II and III in General Education for Adults, along with a selection of nationally recognised vocational qualifications.
+Port is committed to supporting students towards successful futures, and offers a range of transition pathways to help achieve this, including workplace learning and school-based traineeships.

 Port Mobile Classroom Program seeks to meaningfully engage some of the most disengaged students.
 The entire syllabus takes place off-site in and around Fremantle and Perth and the program is targeted at those students for whom a more conventional classroom just does not work.